Collage of photos from Hall of Horros in Joshua Tree National Park

 What was originally planned as a quick stop along our journey of exploring Joshua Tree National Park turned into an incredible adventure of squeezing through narrow tunnels and discovering crevices hidden behind massive clusters of boulders.
 Hall of Horrors is perfect for all explorers and thrill-seekers out there.
 Anybody who wants to escape the ordinary in search of the extraordinary!
 We went to the Hall of Horrors without the knowledge of what to expect, but we could not have been happier with what we discovered in between the massive clusters of boulders.

 This is not your typical, easy hike exploring the park’s primary features.
 It is a choose-your-own-adventure in the purest of senses allowing you to venture wherever you wish, explore any crack or crevice your heart desires, or even climb up the side of an 80-foot granite wall!
 We climbed, we scrambled, we squeezed ourselves in between the narrow tunnels, we laughed and we had so much fun!
-Keep reading for Episode 10 of the 52 in 52 series – Hall of Horrors in Joshua Tree National Park.
+Keep reading – Hall of Horrors in Joshua Tree National Park.
 From how and where to find them to what to expect, we have covered it all!

 The scenery of mounts of boulders at Hall of Horrors Trail in Joshua Tree National Park